Variational subspace methods and application to improving variational Monte Carlo dynamics: Subspace methods with the determinant state

 Since $\bm H$ commutes with the antisymmetrizer $\bm S_-$, which is the orthogonal projector on the antisymmetric subspace $V_-(\mathcal H^{\otimes m})$ (see \cref{def:antisymmetric_subspace}), then $V_-(\mathcal H^{\otimes m})$ is an invariant subspace under $\bm H$.
 Therefore, the restriction of $\bm{H}$ to the subspace of $\mathcal H^{\otimes m}$ spanned by the determinant states is well-defined.
 If we denote by $E_k$ the ordered eigenvalues of $H$ and by $\ket{E_k}$ their associated eigenstate, then the minimum energy of $\bm H$ restricted to $V_-(\mathcal H^{\otimes m})$ is

 The associated eigenstate is the determinant state corresponding to the subspace $\operatorname{span} \left( \left\{ \ket{E_k} \right\}_{0 \leq k \leq m-1} \right)$.

-Based on this observation, Pfau et al. \cite{Pfau2024} used \cref{eq:subspace_energy} as a cost function to optimize for the $m$ lowest excited states.
-As we will discuss later, once the energy of the determinant state has been minimized, it is possible to extract the approximations of the excited energies and the excited states.
+Based on this observation, Pfau et al. \cite{Pfau2024} use \cref{eq:subspace_energy} as a cost function to optimize for the $m$ lowest excited states.
+Pfau et al. further show that this energy of a subspace has a simple expression that does not involve determinants,